Pacific Festival Ballet Company Long Beach Theatre reviews

 Oct 18, 2025

 Experience an unforgettable evening of classical music as the Pacific Festival Ballet Company presents "New West Symphony: Beethoven & Copland" on October 3, 2026, at the Fred Kavli Theatre At Bank Of America Performing Arts Center in Thousand Oaks, California.
-This highly anticipated event promises to showcase the timeless masterpieces of Beethoven and Copland, captivating audiences with their rich harmonies and emotional depth.
+This event promises to be a highlight for classical music enthusiasts and ballet aficionados alike.